All Episodes

 Here's Trump's executive order, which has been shut down, and yet ICE is showing up all over illegal immigrant America and deporting them.

-USA Today, USA Today actually has a story, what to do if ICE knocks on your door, and you're illegal.
+USA Today, USA Today actually has a story, what to do if ICE knocks on your door and you're illegal.

 Don't answer it.

-We'll be back here for.
+We'll be back here, folks.

 Most of them never got anywhere near a Trump rally.